Paul Copan: Slavery

 Copan argues that the Biblical concept of slavery is misunderstood.
 He says that we should compare Hebrew debt-servanthood (many translations render this “slavery”) more fairly to apprentice-like positions to pay off debts.
 This resembles indentured servitude during America's founding when people worked for approximately 7 years to pay off the debt for their passage to the New World.
 Copan states that God did not allow physical abuse of servants.
 If a servant was harmed, for example, by having a tooth or eye knocked out, the servant received freedom immediately.
 Masters who killed their servants were put to death.

 He also argues that the New Testament is not silent on the issue of slavery.
 During the first century, 85 to 90 percent of Rome's population consisted of slaves in both lowly and prestigious positions.
 This was a much higher percent than Israel had in the Old Testament, but this was due to Rome's policies and laws.
 Copan uses James 3:9 to argue that the New Testament presupposes a fundamental equality because all humans are created in God's image.
 Christian masters called Christian slaves “brothers” or “sisters.”
 The New Testament commanded masters to show compassion, justice, and patience.
 Their position as master meant responsibility and service, not oppression and privilege.
 Given the spiritual equality of slave and free, slaves even took on leadership positions in churches.
 He states that early Christians undermined slavery indirectly, rejecting many common Greco-Roman assumptions about it and acknowledging the intrinsic, equal worth of slaves.

 Copan argues that if the New Testament authors had been too explicit about overthrowing Rome's slavery system, it would have done the gospel a disservice.
 Rome would have quashed any such flagrant opposition with speedy, lethal force.
-Copan concludes that the New Testament took a more subversive strategy, by opposing oppression, slave trade, and treating humans as cargo — which eventually led to a slavery-free Europe a few centuries later.
+Copan concludes that the New Testament took a more subversive strategy, by opposing oppression, slave trade, and treating humans as cargo (Revelation 18:13).